viettask/FTRchallenge/README.md

 10. The program can be terminated if users press Quit button.
 And the farewell message will be shown up as "Thanks for playing"

-11. This program still in basic without UI design.
+11. This program still in basic without UI design

+#Thanks for reading